theripper93/dialog-extended/README.md

 ### Output

-If the user presses "Yes" the value of `dialogData` will be:
+If the user presses the confirmation button the value of `dialogData` will be:

 ```json
 {